Vipassana movement: History

-The interest in meditation was re-awakened in Myanmar (Burma) in the 18th century by Medawi (1728–1816), who wrote vipassana manuals.
-The actual practice of meditation was re-invented in Theravada-countries in the 19th and 20th centuries and simplified meditation techniques, based on the Satipatthana sutta, the Visuddhimagga, and other texts, emphasizing satipatthana and bare insight were developed.
+The interest in meditation was re-awakened in Myanmar (Burma) in the 18th century by Medawi (1728–1816), who wrote Vipassana manuals.
+The actual practice of meditation was re-invented in Theravada countries in the 19th and 20th centuries and simplified meditation techniques, based on the Satipatthana Sutta, the Visuddhimagga, and other texts, emphasising satipatthana and bare insight were developed.

-In the 19th and 20th century the Theravada traditions in Burma, Thailand and Sri Lanka were rejuvenated in response to western colonialism.
-They were rallying points in the struggle against western hegemonism, giving voice to traditional values and culture.
-But the Theravada-tradition was also reshaped, using the Pali scriptural materials to legitimize these reforms.
-Ironically, the Pali canon became widely accessible due to the western interest in those texts, and the publications of the Pali Text Society.
-A major role was also being played by the Theosophical Society, which sought for ancient wisdom in south-East Asia, and stimulated local interest in its own traditions.
+In the 19th and 20th century the Theravada traditions in Burma, Thailand and Sri Lanka were rejuvenated in response to Western colonialism.
+They were rallying points in the struggle against Western hegemonism, giving voice to traditional values and culture.
+But the Theravada tradition was also reshaped, using the Pali scriptural materials to legitimise these reforms.
+Ironically, the Pali canon became widely accessible due to the Western interest in those texts, and the publications of the Pali Text Society.
+A major role was also being played by the Theosophical Society, which sought for ancient wisdom in Southeast Asia, and stimulated local interest in its own traditions.
 The Theosophical Society started a lay-Buddhist organisation in Sri Lanka, independent from power of conventional temples and monasteries.
 Interest in meditation was awakened by these developments, whereas the main Buddhist practice in temples was the recitation of texts, not of meditation practice.

-Lay participation in Theravada countries grew strongly in the 20th century, and eventually also reached the west.
-Most influential in this renewed interest was the "new Burmese method" of Vipassana practice, as developed by U Nārada (1868–1955) and popularized by Mahasi Sayadaw (1904–1982).
+Lay participation in Theravada countries grew strongly in the 20th century, and eventually also reached the West.
+Most influential in this renewed interest was the "New Burmese Method" of Vipassana practice, as developed by U Nārada (1868–1955) and popularised by Mahasi Sayadaw (1904–1982).
 Ultimately, this practice aims at stream entry, with the idea that this first stage of the path to awakening safeguards future development of the person towards full awakening, despite the degenerated age we live in.
-This method spread over South and Southeast Asia, Europe and America, and has become synonymous with Vipassana.
+This method spread over South and Southeast Asia, Europe and the Americas, and has become synonymous with Vipassana.

 A comparable development took place in Thailand, where the Buddhist orthodoxy was challenged by monks who aimed to reintroduce the practice of meditation, based on the Sutta Pitaka.
-In contrast to the Burmese vipassana teachers, Thai teachers taught vipassana in tandem with samatha.
-The practical and doctrinal differences have been heatedly debated within south-east Asian Theravada Buddhism.
-They have also influenced western teachers, who have tended to take a more liberal approach, questioning the new orthodoxy and integrating various practices and doctrines.
+In contrast to the Burmese Vipassana teachers, Thai teachers taught Vipassana in tandem with samatha.
+The practical and doctrinal differences have been heatedly debated within Southeast Asian Theravada Buddhism.
+They have also influenced Western teachers, who have tended to take a more liberal approach, questioning the new orthodoxy and integrating various practices and doctrines.

-Since the 1980s, the Vipassana movement has given way to the largely secularized "mindfulness" practice, which has its roots in Zen and vipassana-meditation, and has eclipsed the popularity of vipassana meditation.
-In the latter approach, mindfulness, understood as "the awareness that arises by paying attention on purpose, in the present moment, and non-judgmentally", is the central practice, instead of vipassana.
+Since the 1980s, the Vipassana movement has given way to the largely secularised "mindfulness" practice, which has its roots in Zen and Vipassana meditation, and has eclipsed the popularity of Vipassana meditation.
+In the latter approach, mindfulness, understood as "the awareness that arises by paying attention on purpose, in the present moment, and non-judgmentally", is the central practice, instead of Vipassana.